Scarlatto1834/Drm-removal-tools-/README.md

 # Drm removal tools
 During the  Windows XP era, many developers put online drm in their games,making them unplayable once servers shut down.
-But gaamers didnt stand against this and created tools for removing these drm. i will put their names here:
+But gaamers didnt stand against this and created tools for removing these drm. i will put their names down

-Steamless: Atom0s

-BH5: Maluc(i think)

-Xliveless: